avarga/tkpath/doc/README.txt

     wrong:  .c create path M 10 10 h 10 v 10 h -10 z -fill blue    ;# Error

     Furthermore, coordinates are pixel coordinates and nothing else.
+    SVG: It implements the complete syntax of the path elements d attribute with one major difference: all separators must be whitespace, no commas, no implicit assumptions; all instructions and numbers must form a tcl list.

     .c create path pathSpec ?fillOptions strokeOptions genericOptions?